pure-data/pure-data/msw/README.txt

 ## debug

-To avoid stripping symbols out of libtool pre-binaries and debug pd,call configure with --enable-debug and CFLAGS=-g :
+If you intend to debug Pd, you probably want an unoptimized build with debug symbols.
+This can be achieved with the following flags:

-./configure --enable-debug CFLAGS=-g
+./configure --enable-debug CFLAGS="-g -O0"
 make
 make app

-This will call msw-app.sh with the -n flag (through msw_strip variable)
+This will call msw-app.sh with the -n flag, preventing it from stripping the debug symbols

-The call to gdb shall be perform using libtool mode execute : libtool --mode=execute gdb --args pd-0.53.1/bin/pd.exe